 We absolutely love the swing, too.
 It’s great quality.
 I did finish mine with a coat of Minwax Helmsman Spar Urethane for extra protection, though.

-On the deck we’ve got a few things to chat about.
+Around the deck we’ve got a few things to chat about.
 First, I decided to put a few pavers in the rock landscaping.
 I wanted a clean look, but I also wanted to be able to step off of the deck and not walk right into rocks.
 It turned out exactly how I’d envisioned.

 We used Delaware river rock purchased in bulk from a local nursery, and I’m happy with how that looks, too.
 Originally I’d wanted something a little lighter, but I worried about that not looking very clean for long.
 We have awful red clay dirt here, and with ongoing construction in the area, I feel like everything outside is always coated in red dust.

 The HVAC unit area that is screened off has some plants, too.
-I decided to dress this area up using some small pots with flowers in them and some more Pot Klips.
+I decided to dress this area up using some small pots with flowers in them and some more Pot Clips.
 The large vase with the spikes in it and the little pots are both painted with DecoArt Curb Appeal in Farmhouse White.

-Absolutely no post about small backyard design ideas would be complete without as many plants as humanly possible.
+Absolutely no piece about small backyard design ideas would be complete without as many plants as humanly possible.
 I have a few potted plants on the table, and in the rocky area on the far end of the deck (other side of the table), I’ve got some bigger potted plants and container veggies.

 The gray hanging planters were a last-minute addition.
 I found them on Amazon after the planter I’d hung in the same spot broke, spilling dirt and flowers everywhere.
 I really like these planters.
 They don’t look cheap but are very lightweight.
 I like the rope hanger, too.